 Elderly People and Prescription Drug Misuse

 Older adults are often on multiple medications for a variety of medical conditions.
 Also, due to problems with memory or dementia, elderly people can mix up medications, resulting in an unintentional misuse of prescription drugs.
 On the other hand, some elderly people may intentionally misuse prescription medicines to self-treat unpleasant symptoms.
 Moreover, metabolism is slower in older adults, affecting how quickly drugs are broken down and removed from the body.
 This can result in dangerous toxicity of prescription medications.
-Last but not least, social isolation and depression can also contribute to prescription drug abuse in the elderly.
+Last but not least, social isolation and depression can also contribute to prescription drug abuse in elderly people.
 All these factors increase the risk of prescription drug addiction in older individuals.
-18

 Signs and Symptoms of Prescription Drug Misuse

-If you suspect a loved one may be misusing prescription medications, certain signs and symptoms should raise concern.
+If you suspect that a loved one may be misusing prescription medications, certain signs and symptoms should raise concern.
 Some of the common symptoms include:

 - Poor reflexes